Release Manager Roles and Responsibilities

 Training Materials:

-- Comprehensive documents covering all training topics.
+- Training Manuals and Guides:- Comprehensive documents covering all training topics.

 - Include references to policies, procedures, and templates.